DFE-Digital/bat-design-history/app/posts/how-to/2025-09-10-how-to-add-images-using-the-GitHub-website.md

 - consider numbering the images so that they appear in the design history.
 - make sure they are saved as a .png file
-- keep the name as concise as possible
+- make the name of the file as descriptive as possible
 - separate each word with a –

 ## Step 7: Committing the changes